A BigCo Story

 - Start small, lead with empathy: one of the surprising aspects of learned helplessness is that people are so used to a bad situation that they may initially resist your attempts to fix it.
 Focusing on small, tactical wins can help at first.
 You might also think that there is obviously an issue, but it's important to reconnect with how your team has been feeling the whole time.
 It will help you find more effective ways to help them.

 Hopefully, this article has shed light on a recurring source of issues in engineering teams, and it has given you several keys to solve them!
-If you'd like to see how Okay can help, let us know.
+If you are curious for more and want to put this in practice, book a demo

 — Okay founders